 Hector International Airport located at 2801 32nd Ave N in Fargo is another local airport which is 1 hr. and 45 minutes from Grand Forks AFB.
 From the airport on 19th Ave N, follow I-29 S/US-81S for 73 miles.
 Turn left onto US-2W for 16 miles.
 Exit toward Emerado/Grand Forks Air Base/Mekinock and drive for 1.1 miles.
 Turning left onto the Avenue of Flags will bring you to the Main Gate.

-Local bus services are provided by the following however none provide transportation to or from Grand Forks AFB; Cities Area Transit (CAT), Jefferson Lines, Triangle Coach Services of East Grand Forks MN.
+Local bus services are provided by the following (none provide transportation to, or from, Grand Forks AFB: Cities Area Transit (CAT), Greyhound, Triangle Coach Services of East Grand Forks MN.
 The city of Grand Forks is serviced by rail with Amtrak and is 13.1 miles from the base.
 All have easy access onto US-2 W from their locations.

 If you are driving from the West on US-2W, take the Emerado/Grand Forks Air Base/Mekinock Exit onto County Road 5.
 Turn left and go over the bridge.
 Stay on this road for 1.1 miles to the Avenue of Flags, turn left to the Main Gate.